Trinitones: Associated groups

 St. Andrew's Accidentals — an all-female group from St. Andrew's University, Scotland, who performed in concert with Trinitones on four occasions.
-In December 2020, both groups collaborated to release a seasonal single Christmas Sleigh Ride Song which was recorded during Covid-19 restrictions.
+In December 2020, the groups collaborated to release 'The Christmas Song/Sleigh Ride', a seasonal video that was recorded during COVID-19 restrictions.

 Trinity Belles — an all-female a cappella group from Trinity College Dublin, founded in 2014.

 Trinity Tiger Tones — an all-male a cappella group from the University of Melbourne, who thrice performed in concert with Trinitones, twice in Dublin, in November 2016 and December 2018, and once in Melbourne in September 2017.

 Yale Whiffenpoofs — an all-male a cappella group from the University of Yale, who performed in concert with Trinitones in Dublin in June 2017.